The Ottobar: History

 The new Ottobar also showcases emerging musical artists as well as national acts.
-Some of the artists who have performed at the Ottobar include national artists Animal Collective, At the Drive In, Atmosphere, The Black Keys, Bouncing Souls, Coheed and Cambria, Damnwells, David Cross, Death Cab for Cutie, Dinosaur Jr, Drive-By Truckers, Father John Misty, Jimmy Eat World, Jonathan Richman, KRS-ONE, Maroon 5, The Melvins, Michael Ian Black, Queens of the Stone Age, Quiet Riot, Sharon Van Etten, Supersuckers, TV on the Radio, The Breeders, Brand New, Movielife, Saves the Day, Frank Turner, Samiam, and the Yeah Yeah Yeahs.
+Some of the artists who have performed at the Ottobar include national artists Animal Collective, At the Drive In, Atmosphere, the Black Keys, Bouncing Souls, Coheed and Cambria, Damnwells, David Cross, Death Cab for Cutie, Dinosaur Jr, Drive-By Truckers, Father John Misty, Jimmy Eat World, Jonathan Richman, KRS-ONE, Maroon 5, the Melvins, Michael Ian Black, Queens of the Stone Age, Quiet Riot, Sharon Van Etten, Supersuckers, TV on the Radio, the Breeders, Brand New, Movielife, Saves the Day, Frank Turner, Samiam, and the Yeah Yeah Yeahs.
 The venue also supports and showcases local artists such as Celebration, Lake Trout, Misery Index, Ponytail, and Thrushes.
 There are theme nights such as Underground Dance Party, Pet Wedding, Butcher Knife Throwing Contest, Spelling Bee, Ottobar Boys and Girls Choir, and Book Burning For Peace.
+It is the longtime home of Super Art Fight, hosting regular competitions since the event's inception in 2008.

 In 2014, tragedy struck when Thomas Malenski and another employee were stabbed by Nicholas Heath after they escorted a friend of Heath's outside.
 Malenski later died of his wounds.
 Musicians, patrons, and employees were surprised and said they had never felt unsafe coming to or being inside the Ottobar.
 The only other reported issues had been neighbors occasionally complaining that patrons were noisy as they left the bar.

 The Ottobar also hosts fundraisers and other events for various causes.
 In 2017, supporters of Planned Parenthood of Maryland met at Ottobar in Baltimore the day before the Women's March on Washington.

 2018 sale

 On November 2, 2018 the owners of Ottobar announced on Facebook that they planned to sell the bar and seemed to suggest that they had found a buyer.
 They refrained from naming the potential buyer.
 A real estate listing indicated a price of $1.25 million dollars for the real estate, liquor license, and a permit for daily live entertainment on all levels, as well as the furniture and sound equipment.

-In May 2019, it was announced that Ottobar was sold to long time employee Tecla Tesnau, a long time bartender who had been with the Ottobar since it opened.
-“To be honest with you, I really don’t want to change a single thing,” Tesnau told Sam Sessa of WTMD, “At all.
-Except for maybe clean the bathrooms.”
+In May 2019, it was announced that Ottobar was sold to long time employee Tecla Tesnau, a bartender who had been with the Ottobar since it opened.
+"To be honest with you, I really don't want to change a single thing," Tesnau told Sam Sessa of WTMD, "At all.
+Except for maybe clean the bathrooms."

-COVID-19 Pandemic
+COVID-19 pandemic

 Due to the COVID-19 global pandemic, Ottobar closed its indoor space to the public in March 2020.
 Ottobar launched a GoFundMe campaign in August 2020 to cover "employee payroll, rents, basic operations, and supplies needed to protect all staff and guests to ensure their safety."

-In November 2020, Ottobar released "No Stagediving", a two-volume compilation featuring and benefiting Baltimore musicians.
+In November 2020, Ottobar released No Stagediving, a two-volume compilation featuring and benefiting Baltimore musicians.